vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 This option does not have all the NSX Advanced Load Balancer L7 ingress capabilities but uses it for L4 load balancing only and leverages Contour for L7 Ingress.
 This also allows sharing SE groups across workload clusters.
 This option is supported by VMware and it requires minimal setup.

-# Tanzu Kubernetes Grid Monitoring
+## Tanzu Kubernetes Grid Monitoring

-In an air-gapped environment, monitoring for the Tanzu Kubernetes clusters is provided via [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
+In an air-gapped environment, monitoring for the Tanzu Kubernetes clusters is provided through [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
 Tanzu Kubernetes Grid includes signed binaries for Prometheus and Grafana that you can deploy on Tanzu Kubernetes clusters to monitor cluster health and services

 - Prometheus is an open-source system monitoring and alerting toolkit.
 It can collect metrics from target clusters at specified intervals, evaluate rule expressions, display the results, and trigger alerts if certain conditions arise.
 The Tanzu Kubernetes Grid implementation of Prometheus includes **Alert Manager**, which you can configure to notify you when certain events occur.
 - Grafana is open-source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.